zalando-incubator/zalando.github.io-dev/CONTRIBUTING.md

 > Always open a Pull request (usually against ```dev``` branch).

-> For contributors with or without direct write access to this repo, as usual, fork and open a pull request.
+> For contributors without direct write access to this repo, as usual, fork and open a pull request.